UNA-AuxMe/paf23/doc/perception/extended_kalman_filter.md

 This means that we will replace the current matrix $A$ with a Jacobian matrix.

 Currently it is assumed that the vehicle always drives at a constant velocity.
-In a normal car this assumtion is often not satisfied.
+In a normal car this assumption is often not satisfied.
 So to make the model more accurate we will add the acceleration of the vehicle to the equations.

 The measurements for the linear acceleration in each direction (x/y/z) are provided by the IMU sensor.
 Just like with the velocity we ignore the acceleration in the z direction for now and continue to assume that the vehicle drives in a plane.

-It is worth to mention that the velocity is no longer devided into two state vector entries $v_x$ and $v_y$ but is combined into the entry $v$.
+It is worth to mention that the velocity is no longer divided into two state vector entries $v_x$ and $v_y$ but is combined into the entry $v$.

 Now the state vector will look like this: